Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Abstract

 \section{Abstract}

-Optical techniques for precise and repeatable spectroscopy of ytterbium-isotope-171 ion ({\ybion}) hyperfine structure were studied.
-Large energy spacing of {\ybion} regarded as the main motivation for state preparations required for quantum memory and transducer applications promoted us to develop stabilization and control of optical frequencies of lasers simultaneously over a wide range of 3 gigahertz's.
-We also built our own 2.7 kelvins cryogenic system for radio-wave assisted optical spectroscopy.
-We attained to high resolution and sensitivity both in pump-probe saturation spectroscopy and Raman heterodyne spectroscopy.
-The first one gave a high resolution spectrum of hyperfine structure, and the second one enabled to detect paramagnetic spin resonance efficiently for wide ranges of radio-frequency.
-As the Raman heterodyne process of our interest is the up-conversion of transductions, we made efforts at optimizing sensitivity of Raman heterodyne detections with selecting the best crystal orientation and with efficient radio-wave coupling for future applications toward photon transducer.
+This study analyzed the optical techniques for high resolution, low-noise spectroscopy of a hyperfine structure (HFS) made of ytterbium-isotope 171 ions ({\ybyso}).
+Large energy {spacings in} {\ybion} {are} advantageous for {spin-state} preparations of quantum memory and {construction of a} transducer, {thereby promoting} {the simultaneous} stable {control} of {the} optical frequencies of lasers over a wide range of 3 {GHz}.
+We also built our own {2.7-K} cryogenic system for {optical,} radio-wave-assisted spectroscopy.
+We attained to high resolution and sensitivity both in pump-probe saturation spectroscopy (PPS) and Raman heterodyne spectroscopy (RHS). {Our frequency-stabilized PPS achieved} a high-resolution spectrum of {the HFS}, {whereas} {our setup of RHS} enabled {the efficient detection of} paramagnetic spin resonance efficiently for {a} wide range of {radio frequencies}.
+As the underlying Raman process is {an} up-converting transduction, we {present} {the optimization of the} sensitivity of Raman heterodyne detections {by} selecting the best crystal orientation and efficient radio-wave coupling {in} future applications {toward} photon {transducers}.

 \keywords{Ytterbium ion, Spin ensemble, Raman heterodyne spectroscopy, Hyperfine structure, Paramagnetic spin resonance}